 Print all the pages and let the kid have fun dabbing with the do-a-dot markers(Affiliate).
 The pages have big, bold words, and kids can practice reading the words.

 You can also tell how these pictures are associated with the Pongal festival.

 Although this is designed to go along with Do-a-dot markers, there are more ways to use it.

 - Use dot stickers to fill the whites

 - Kids can colour it with crayons or paint them.

 - Do fingerprint stamping with an ink stamp pad

 Check out our Printable Pack for Preschoolers

 How to download this free printable?

-If you love this post, please share it with your friends and also pin it to save for later.
+If you found it helpful, please share this blog with your friends and pin it to save for later.